The Quantum Enigma: Singles and music videos

 On 17 March 2014, "The Essence of Silence" was released as a single and was made available for a digital download from iTunes, Amazon, Spotify, Deezer and other platforms.
 Three days later a lyric video was released on Epica's YouTube account.
 "Unchain Utopia" became the second single released on 4 April.
 In an interview with the webzine Sonic Cathedral, Simons confirmed that a video for "Unchain Utopia" was set to be released soon.
 However, a lyric video was released instead, which features footage originally filmed for the music video.
 On 30 October 2014 Epica premiered a new video for the track "Victims of Contingency".
 The video is directed by Remko Tielemans and produced by the Kunststoff Kollectiv, the same team responsible for Epica's highly acclaimed music video "Storm the Sorrow" from their previous album Requiem for the Indifferent.

 Tour

 Simons and Delahaye premiered songs from the new album in an acoustic set at Vintage Vinyl, Fords, New Jersey on 7 April.
 The whole band reunited on stage on 30 April for an album release performance at 013 in Tilburg, The Netherlands, the first venue of The Quantum Enigma Tour.
 They went on tour through Europe, Asia, Africa and both South and North America and played 123 shows.
 On 3 June 2015 Epica announced the last venue for their tour in support of The Quantum Enigma to be 22 November 2015 at Klokgebouw in Eindhoven, the Netherlands and revealed that it was a part of the first edition of their very own festival Epic Metal Fest.

 Track listing

-The album was released in five different versions: Regular Jewel Case, 2-CD Digipack, 3-CD Earbook, Double Vinyl and as a digital download.
+The album was released in five different versions: regular jewel case, 2-CD digipak, 3-CD earbook, double vinyl, and digital download.